johnsonb-ucar/beautiful-soup/docs/rst/docs/html/history/Kodiak_release.rst

          microphysics_type          =       3 ,
          allow_dbztowt_conv         = .false. /

 #.
 The WRF &model_mod namelist has changed.
-It now requires a *wrf_state_variables* list to choose which WRF fields are
+It now requires a ``wrf_state_variables`` list to choose which WRF fields
-   put into the state vector.
+   are put into the state vector.
 The order of the field names in the list sets the order of the fields in the state vector.
-   See the WRF model_mod documentation
-   `Website <https://svn-dares-dart.cgd.ucar.edu/DART/releases/Kodiak/models/wrf/model_mod.html#Namelist>`__ or `local file <../../../models/wrf/model_mod.html#Namelist>`__ for details.
+See the WRF model_mod documentation `Website <https://svn-dares-dart.cgd.ucar.edu/DART/releases/Kodiak/models/wrf/model_mod.html#Namelist>`__ or `local file </models/wrf/model_mod.html#Namelist>`__ for details.
 Although they haven't been removed from the namelist, the following items have no effect on the code anymore:

    -  num_moist_vars
    -  surf_obs